 This is such a fun option if you’re looking for fall art projects!
-Try this fall sponge painting art lesson that can be taught and completed by children with the help of an adult.
+Try this fall sponge painting art lesson.
+Teach and complete it with only a little help from an adult.
 The technique of using sponges and layering fall paint colours creates beautiful results worth framing.

 We wanted to create some kid-created fall art projects to hang in our living room for fall.
 We choose some cute clip art pictures with bold outlines that can be easily traced.
 I used shapes from the clip art Educlips.
 She has a wealth of wonderful seasonal sets.
 I enlarged them and printed them off the computer on white paper.

 You could recreate this art activity with any images for any season or theme you wish.

 I cut the shapes out along the outlines.

 Then, I cut pieces of heavier paper large enough to fit each shape inside.
-I used a marker and carefully traced the outline of each shape.
+Finally, I used a marker and carefully traced the outline of each shape.

 I made sure the black outline was thick enough to follow during cutting.